Face posets of tropical polyhedra and monomial ideals: Monomial ideals

 \subsection{Resolutions}

 In the following, we study the link between resolutions of monomial ideals and \emph{lifts} of monomial tropical cones.
-We begin by recalling a class of cellular resolutions that is already well-established in the literature.
-Let ${\bf t}^u = (t^{u_1},\dots,t^{u_d})$ for some real $t \in \RR$.
-Give a monomial idea $I$, define the polyhedron
+We begin by briefly recalling the notion of cellular resolutions; for further details, see~\cite{MillerSturmfels:2005}.